Articles for intermediate learners

 Warning!

-Please note that indefinite articles are only used with singular, countable nouns that are unspecific.
-On the contrary, the definite article can be used with either singular or plural forms.
+Please note that indefinite articles are only used with singular, countable nouns.
+On the contrary, the definite article can be used with either singular or plural nouns.
 Compare the following examples:

 She took the homeless cats to an animal shelter.